LEFT: Captain-side B737 trim tabs with backlighting turned on (OEM throttle quadrant).

 The information in the below chart has been peer reviewed by B737 Captain.
 He agreed with the content; however, reiterated the variability allowed by flight crews when flying the B737.

 TABLE 1: Condensed points that need to be addressed during a takeoff and climb.
 The procedures are outlined in more detail below the table.
 The table does not reflect any particular airline operation and is for reference only.
-The table can be downloaded here Takeoff Procedure Table.

 The following procedures assume other essential elements of pre-flight set-up have been completed.

 1. On the Mode Control Panel (MCP) dial into the altitude window an appropriate target altitude, for example 13,000 feet.

 2. Command speed is set at V2 using the MCP.
 Dial into the MCP speed window the V2 speed as indicated in the CDU.
 The V speed is defined by the CDU based on aircraft weight and several other parameters.